paluh/purescript-puxing-bob/README.md

 ## Pux.Routing.Bob

 This module implements simple approach to routing.
 This component can be embeded in your application and it will handle routing for you.
-This architecture is not really composable, but it is simple and it is base for extended more composable implementation, so let's start with it.
+This architecture is not really composable, but it is simple and it is base for extended, more composable implementation, so let's start with it.

 ### Overview